SS Keewatin

-SS Keewatin is a passenger liner that once sailed between Port Arthur/Fort William (now Thunder Bay) on Lake Superior and Port McNicoll on Georgian Bay (Lake Huron) in Ontario, Canada.
+SS Keewatin is a passenger liner which once travelled between Port Arthur/Fort William (now Thunder Bay) on Lake Superior and Port McNicoll on Georgian Bay (Lake Huron) in Ontario, Canada.
 She carried passengers between these ports for the Canadian Pacific Railway's Great Lakes steamship service.
 Keewatin also carried packaged freight goods for the railway at these ports.

-Keewatin is one of the largest of the remaining Edwardian era passenger steamers left in the world, along with Nomadic, and the lake steamer TSS Earnslaw (1913), currently still operational in New Zealand.
+Keewatin is the largest of the remaining Edwardian era passenger steamers remaining in the world, along with Nomadic, and the lake steamer TSS Earnslaw (1913), currently still operational in New Zealand.